ruzzigiulio/Blog_Statistics/Homework_3.md

 That is, there is a 6.25% chance of death of a randomly selected person in an automobile accident, if the person wears no restraint.

+## 8_R

+> two random variables are independent if the realization of one does not affect the probability distribution of the other.

+Fixed two variables (X,Y), they are independent if and only if their joint probability can be factorized into their marginal probabilities => **P(X ∩ Y) = P(X)P(Y)**, because their conditional distribution have all the same shape of their marginals.

 ## 9_R